 Very few things in life compare to grabbing a cold drink after a long day of hitting the slopes or hiking the mountains in Denver, Colorado.
 A city with great weather and even greater people, hanging out in local hotspots and patio pubs comes naturally.
-So whether you’re in the mood to browse a wine list or hit up a beer garden, here are the ten best bars in Denver, Colorado.
+So whether you’re in the mood to browse a wine list or hit up a beer garden, here are the ten best places to drink in Denver, Colorado.

 Vintage and colorful, Sputnik is located next door to music venue hi-dive, so it’s used to concert-going crowds looking to grab a drink before or after a show.
 Their lavender gin lemonade is made with house-infused lavender gin.
 The ‘Heart of Gold’ cocktail is made with rye, peach bitters, maple syrup, and orange zest.